Display of abstract artwork on two fabric-covered panels with sketches attached by clothespins, set against a white brick wall and dark flooring.

 expanding the emblems

-Surrounding the central coop structure, concurrent canvas and linen works were displayed against heavily draped fabric.
-This curatorial choice further disrupted the conventions of a pristine gallery wall, anchoring the emblematic paintings deeply within the atmospheric and historical architecture of the crypt.
-Operating as an 'open work', the installation invited active viewer interpretation.
-The physical space allowed audiences to project broader socio-political concerns onto the work, from reading the draped fabric as shrouds to viewing the coop as a metaphor for wider systemic confinement, confirming the capacity of these open emblems to hold multiple realities at once.
+Operating as an open work, the installation invited active viewer interpretation.
+The physical space allowed audiences to project broader socio-political concerns onto the work, from reading the draped fabric as shrouds to viewing the coop as a metaphor for wider systemic confinement.
+This confirmed the capacity of these open emblems to hold multiple associations at once.

 Abstract artwork featuring yellow, orange, and red shapes on white canvases, arranged on a dark red fabric background.